mohan8git/darknet/README.md

 Follow this video for basic installation in Colab.
 It is quite same in ubuntu as well with minor changes in lines.

+The below link is for installing darknet in ubuntu.